mozilla-services/heka/docs/source/developing/plugin.rst

 As with inputs, the `Decoder` interface is quite simple::

     type Decoder interface {
-            Decode(pipelinePack *PipelinePack) error
+            Decode(pack *PipelinePack) error
     }

-A decoder's `Decode` method should extract the raw message data from `pipelinePack.MsgBytes` and attempt to deserialize this and use the contained information to populate the Message struct pointed to by the `pipelinePack.Message` attribute.
+A decoder's `Decode` method should extract the raw message data from `pack.MsgBytes` and attempt to deserialize this and use the contained information to populate the Message struct pointed to by the `pack.Message` attribute.
 Again, to minimize GC churn, take care to reuse the already allocated memory rather than creating new objects and overwriting the existing ones.

 If the message bytes are decoded successfully then `Decode` should return `nil`.
 If not, then an appropriate error should be returned, in which case the